The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Bilateral Spending

 Since 2016, an increasing proportion of French bilateral ODA has been allocated to IDRCs.
-While education has typically received the largest share of France's bilateral ODA, in 2022, government & civil society and IDRCs became the top funding areas.
+In 2023, education received the largest share of France's bilateral ODA.

-France places a strategic focus on countries on the African continent.
+Historically, France places a strategic focus on countries on the African continent.
 In 2022, France allocated 30% of bilateral ODA to SSA.
-This focus is likely to continue as France increasingly prioritizes the Sahel region.
+Most recently, the Presidential Council for Partnerships emphasized the importance of partnerships as geopolitical alliances and stated that Ukraine is a first order priority, followed by the neighborhood and the African continent as a whole.

 Multilateral Spending and Commitments

-Despite France’s emphasis on bilateral funding, it remains a strong supporter of many multilateral organizations, with core multilateral ODA amounting to 35% in 2022.
-France’s largest recipient, the EU, receives almost half of France’s multilateral ODA.
+The 2021 development law, which has not been fully implemented, had stated a cap on multilateral ODA (at 35% on average over 2022-2025).
+France is a strong supporter of many multilateral organizations, with core multilateral ODA amounting to 35% in 2022.
+France’s largest recipient, the EU, receives almost half of France’s multilateral ODA, followed by IDA, the World Bank's Fund for LICs.
 Additionally, health is a key sector of France’s multilateral engagement, particularly when it comes to vertical funds.
 It is a strong supporter of the Global Fund, Unitaid, and Gavi.

 Politics & Priorities